Dice Semimetric Losses: Optimizing the Dice Score with Soft Labels: The Compatible Tversky Loss and the Compatible Focal Tversky Loss

 Adopting the same idea as SDL and SJL, the soft Tversky loss (STL) \cite{SoftTverskyLossSalehiMICCAIWorkshop2017} is written as

-Since SDL as a special case of STL is incompatible with soft labels, so is STL.
-The key is to write $|v|$ as $\frac{1}{2}(\|x+y\|_1-\|x-y\|_1)$, so we can define the compatible Tversky loss (CTL) as
+Given that SDL, as a particular instantiation of STL, is not compatible with soft labels, STL inherits this incompatibility as well.
+To render STL compatible with soft labels, the key lies in expressing $|v|$ as $\frac{1}{2}(\|x\|_1+\|y\|_1-\|x-y\|_1)$.
+Using this expression, we introduce the compatible Tversky loss (CTL) as